undreamt-hq/.github/profile/README.md

 - Builders
 - Open-source contributors

-You do not need to be an expert to contribute, experiment, or share ideas.
+You do not need to be an expert to contribute, experiment, learn, or share ideas.

 ---

-## Vision
+Vision

-Undreamt is being built as a long-term ecosystem for creating ambitious open-source projects without losing the joy of experimentation and learning.
+Undreamt is being built as a long-term ecosystem for creating ambitious open-source projects while preserving the joy of experimentation and discovery.

 We care deeply about: